From Zero to Federation in 5 Steps using Cosmo

 Authenticate with the CLI

-Run the following command and select your organization after logging in.
+Run the following command in your terminal.

 Build and Deploy Subgraphs